shangxiao/blog/articles/django-wishlist.md

 Convincing clients to add composite keys to enforce additional attributes across a relationship is hard enough, trying to convince them to "pollute" many-to-many relationships with those same attributes to enable the integrity constraint to span the m2m is even harder and has many steps involved.
 Having a simple declarative way of doing this would be easier to sell.
+An additional benefit would be the automatic management of migrations including dependencies of the fk to the newly created unique key (eg if in different apps).

 Read-only Models & Fields